Representation stability and finite linear groups

 \subsection{Twisted homological stability}

 We now discuss twisted homological stability.
 We wish to thank Aur\'elien Djament for his help with this section.

 \paragraph{Motivation: the symmetric group.} A classical theorem of Nakaoka \cite{NakaokaStability} says that $\Sym_n$ satisfies classical homological stability.
 Church \cite{ChurchHomologicalAlgebra} proved a very general version of this with twisted coefficients.
 Namely, he proved that if $M$ is a finitely generated $\FI$-module and $M_n = M_{[n]}$, then for all $k \geq 0$ the map $\HH_k(\Sym_n;M_n) \rightarrow \HH_k(\Sym_{n+1};M_{n+1})$ is an isomorphism for $n \gg 0$ (in fact, he obtained linear bounds for when stability occurs).
 We remark that this applies to much more general coefficient systems than earlier work of Betley \cite{BetleyStable}.
-The key to Church's theorem is the fact that the category of $\FI$-modules is Noetherian.
+The key to Church's theorem is the fact that the category of $\FI$-modules is locally Noetherian.
 We will abstract Church's argument to other categories (though our results will be weaker in that we will not give bounds for when stability occurs); the possibility of doing so was one of Church's motivations for conjecturing Theorem \ref{maintheorem:vicnoetherian}.

 \paragraph{General linear group.} In \cite{VanDerKallenStability}, van der Kallen proved that for rings $R$ satisfying a mild condition (for instance, $R$ can be a finite ring), $\GL_n(R)$ satisfies homological stability.
-The paper \cite{VanDerKallenStability} also shows that this holds for certain twisted coefficient systems (those satisfying a ``polynomial'' condition introduced by Dwyer \cite{DwyerStability}).
+The paper \cite{VanDerKallenStability} also shows that this holds for certain twisted coefficient systems (those satisfying a ``polynomial'' condition introduced by Dwyer \cite{DwyerStability}; see \cite{WahlStability} for a general framework for arguments like Dwyer's using the language of functor categories).
 The arguments in \cite{VanDerKallenStability} also work for $\SL_n^{\Unit}(R)$ for subgroups ${\Unit} \subset R$ of the group of units.
 We will prove the following generalization of van der Kallen's result (at least for finite commutative rings).
 If $M$ is a $\VIC(R,\Unit)$-module, then denote by $M_n$ the value $M_{R^n}$.

 \begin{maintheorem} Let $R$ be a finite ring, let $\Unit \subset R$ be a subgroup of the group of units, and let $M$ be a finitely generated $\VIC(R,\Unit)$-module over a Noetherian ring.
 Then for all $k \geq 0$, the map $\HH_k(\SL_n^{\Unit}(R);M_n) \rightarrow \HH_k(\SL_{n+1}^{\Unit}(R);M_{n+1})$ is an isomorphism for $n \gg 0$. \end{maintheorem}